The Patriots Hall of Fame presented Raytheon’s changing exhibit titled, Yes, It’s Still a Dynasty.

 - Julian Edelman’s jersey worn when he caught 10 passes for 100 yards in a 2015 playoff win over Kansas City.

-Additionally, the Patriots Hall of Fame will launch a fan vote on www.patriots.com to select the Patriots All-Dynasty Team, which will be revealed next summer as the exhibit transitions from celebrating the team accomplishments over the last two decades to honoring the best players that made up those teams.
-Click here to vote for the All-Dynasty Team.
+Additionally, the Patriots Hall of Fame launched a fan vote on www.patriots.com to select the Patriots All-Dynasty Team, which will be revealed next summer as the exhibit transitions from celebrating the team accomplishments over the last two decades to honoring the best players that made up those teams.